-

 Buddha’s Rice Soup (“Buddha jumps over a wall”)

 emointhekitchen “Buddha jumps over a wall” is a dish that dates back several centuries to the Qing Dynasty.
-The origin of the name is said to be: “Even a monk jumps over the temple wall because of the delicious smell.”
-When you smell this scent, even a monk (or a Buddha image that should not move), is required by law to eat only vegetarian food.
+They say the name originates from the saying: “Even a monk jumps over the temple wall because of the delicious smell.”
 The scent spread to an adjacent Buddhist monastery, where the monks meditated.
 Although the monks may not eat vegetarian food, one of the monks is tempted to jump over the wall.
-The food name is an allusion to the dish’s ability to entice the vegetarian…
+The food name is an allusion to the dish’s ability to entice the vegetarian Buddhist monks from their temples to partake in the meat-based dish and implies that even the vegetarian Gautama Buddha would try to jump over a wall…

 Sweet vegetable soup with Job’s-tears